Effect-TS/data/docs/modules/List.ts.md

 ## append

-Appends the specified element to the end of the `List`.
+Appends the specified element to the end of the `List`, creating a new `Cons`.

 **Signature**